What is Airbnb Security Deposit?

 How to claim Airbnb’s security deposit

-Vacation rental owners can report damages and claim the security deposit up to 14 days after guests leave their property.
+As mentioned earlier, vacation rental owners can report damages and claim the security deposit up to 14 days after guests leave their property.
 To file for a security deposit claim, you will have to visit Airbnb’s Airbnb’s resolution center and send photos, receipts, invoices, written estimates and all the information that denotes actual cash value for repairs or replacements of all your damages.
 Airbnb will then go over your documentation and move forward with collecting the deposit.

 Through the Airbnb security deposit claim, the host can submit a claim and make sure they retrieve the funds needed to repair the damages.
 Note that homeowners must make a claim first, they simply cannot just receive the deposit without going through the procedure.
 Once the claim has been submitted, the money then goes through a dispute resolution and it can either be taken care of by both parties involved or Airbnb can provide a mediation that provides further help.
 It is essential to have photos and documents of the damage to the property as evidence to further back up the claim.